jenkinsci/warnings-ng-plugin/doc/Documentation.md

 ![packages overview](images/packages.png)

-### Issues Details
+### Issues details

-The reported set of issues is shown in a modern and responsive table.
+The set of reported issues is shown in a modern and responsive table.
 The table is loaded on demand using an Ajax call.
 It provides the following features:

 - **Pagination**: the number of issues is subdivided into several pages which can be selected by using the provided page links.
 Note that currently the pagination is done on the client side, i.e. it may take some time to obtain the whole table of issues from the server.